mark-me/mnemosynce/docs-site/docs/user/setup-wizard.md

 ### Step 4 — Schedule

 Set a cron expression to run backups automatically.
+This sets the **global default schedule** that applies to all tasks.
 Use the quick-preset buttons or type your own expression.
+Per-task schedule overrides can be configured from the full Schedule page after setup is complete.

 | Preset | Expression | Runs |
 |--------|-----------|------|